Soay123/SilverSatPersonalDevWork/README.md

 1. A quater watt resistor at 5 volts must have a resistance of at least 100 ohm
 2. Based on GPIO limitations per pin:

-- 50 mA total for all of the GPIO pins and .017 amps at 3.3v max:
+- 50 mA total for all of the GPIO pins, and .017 amps at 3.3v max for one:
 - 3.3v \* .017 amps = .0561 watts max per pin max.
 So min Resistance equals about 200 ohm
 - If the same wattage extends to 5v then:
 - 5v \* .01122 amps =.0561 watts.
-Min Resistance equals about 450 ohm (but see below)
+Min Resistance equals about 450 ohm

 3. From the ADS1015 Datasheet: